cakephp/docs/en/controllers/components/authentication.rst

 .. php:method:: redirectUrl

 After logging a user in, you'll generally want to redirect them back to where they came from.
-Pass an URL in to set the destination a user should be redirected to upon logging in.
+Pass a URL in to set the destination a user should be redirected to upon logging in.

 If no parameter is passed, it gets the authentication redirect URL.
 The URL